zeux/zeux.github.io/_posts/2023-04-28-triangle-backface-culling.md

 | Multi-cone culling (4 cones) | 38.1% | 42.5% | 28.5% | 24.3% |
 |------------------|------------------|------------------|------------------|------------------|

 As we can see, cone culling is very sensitive to the cluster composition - even when using 4 cones per cluster, we see very different culling rates depending on how the meshes are constructed.
-In contrast, precomputed masks give much more consistent results, although they also suffer from dependency of triangle alignment vs region planes.
+In contrast, precomputed masks give much more consistent results, although they also suffer from the dependency on triangle alignment vs region planes.

 Unfortunately, neither 2 cones nor 6 precomputed masks get us close to the 50% target, and even with 24 regions the precomputed masks only get as far as ~25% culling efficiency.
 24 masks require 24 bits per triangle; 4 cones require 2 bits per triangle plus ~16 bytes of cone data per meshlet (~3 bits per triangle total, assuming 128 triangle meshlets).